 Cops, Borders, and Carceral Feminists

-Revolting Prostitutes: The Fight for Sex Workers' Rights is 40% off on our website until November 11.
+Revolting Prostitutes: The Fight for Sex Workers' Rights is 50% off as part of our Beach Reads Sale!

 Sex workers are everywhere.
 We are your neighbours.
 We brush past you on the street.
 Our kids go to the same schools as yours.
 We’re behind you at the self-service checkout, with baby food and a bottle of Pinot Grigio.
 People who sell sex are in your staff cafeteria, your political party, your after-school club committee, your doctor’s waiting room, your place of worship.
 Sex workers are incarcerated inside immigration detention centres, and sex workers are protesting outside them.